Calpoog/responsive_toolkit/README.md

 A flutter package for simplifying responsive layout changes.

 Flutter's goal is to allow us to build software for any screen.
-Mobile design typically depends on separate templates for varying screen sizes.
+Mobile development typically depends on separate templates for varying screen sizes.
 The web has to deal with even more screen size scenarios using CSS breakpoints.
 Flutter Responsive provides you with tools to create responsive layouts for any number of screen sizes and with whatever size names you prefer.